-With so much already happening in our lives, we want things like our pet's food to be convenient.
-One of the easiest ways to feed our pets is to have a big bag of dry food delivered, providing food for weeks to come.
-But could this be detrimental to their health?
+With so much going on in our lives, we want things like our pet's food to be convenient.
+One of the easiest ways to feed our pets is to simply purchase a big bag of dry food, as it provides food for weeks to or even months to come.
+But could this be detrimental to your pet's health?
 Is wet food better than dry, or vice versa?

 1. Pros and Cons of Wet Food